Supreme Court Hears Case Asking: Who's A Boss?

-TOTENBERG: Inside the court today, Vance's lawyer was first up, telling the court that the proper definition of a supervisor is someone who directs another employee's daily activities regardless of the power to hire and fire.
-Chief Justice Roberts interjected: Suppose five people work together, and the employer has a rule that the senior employee gets to pick the music that's going to play all day.
-And the senior employee knows that one of the other employees doesn't like country music, so he tells her, if you don't date me, it's going to be country music all day long.
-So does that make the senior employee the supervisor?
+At Monday's argument, Vance's lawyer, Daniel Ortiz, was first up to the lectern, telling the court that the proper definition of a supervisor is someone who directs another employee's daily activities.
+Chief Justice John Roberts interjected with a hypothetical: Suppose five people work together, and the employer has a rule that the senior employee gets to pick the music that's going to play all day long.
+The senior employee knows that one of the other employees doesn't like country music, so he tells her, "If you don't date me, it's going to be country music all day long."
+Does that make the senior employee the supervisor?

-Now, in most Supreme Court cases, one side is depending the lower court decision, and the other side says the lower court was wrong.
-Not so in today's case.
-Ball State agrees that the 7th Circuit hiring and firing definition of a supervisor is wrong.
-But lawyer Garre, representing the university, told the justices the alternative suggested by Vance and the EEOC is too broad.
+In most Supreme Court cases, one side is defending the lower court decision and the other side says the lower court was wrong.
+But not in Monday's case.
+Ball State agrees that the 7th Circuit hiring and firing definition is wrong, but lawyer Gregory Garre, representing the university, told the justices that the alternative suggested by Vance and the EEOC is too broad.

-Chief Justice Roberts challenged Garre's case-by-case approach, apparently preferring the 7th Circuit's definition of a supervisor as only someone with the power to hire and fire.
-He conceded that the rule would likely impose, quote, "harsh results" in some cases but seem to suggest that a clear rule is still preferable to a case-by-case approach.
+Roberts challenged Garre's case-by-case approach, apparently preferring the 7th Circuit's definition of a supervisor as being only someone with the power to hire and fire.
+The chief justice conceded that the rule would likely impose "harsh results" in some cases but seemed to suggest that a clear rule is still better than a case-by-case approach.